 Skip to Content

 But over the past few years, they’ve really stepped it up!
-While you still can’t get Dole Whip at Hollywood Studios, they finally have an interesting line up of snacks.
+While you still can’t get Dole Whip, they finally have an interesting line up of snacks.

 Bavarian pretzel & California cheese and charcuterie plate